grafana/grafana-infinity-datasource/docs/sources/references/mock-series.md

 # Creating Mock time series data using Infinity

-This **Expression** query type helps you to simulate/mock the timeseries data.
+This **Expression** query type helps you to simulate/mock the time series data.

 ## Expression